-Back story (anything that happened before story start) by its time relation to a story affects, and often stops, story-present momentum.
-The basic rule?
-Back story must advance front story.
-To check, always ask what a particular back story does for the front story.
-Answers might include: it provides needed characterization, is necessary for exposition, explains motivation, and others.
-But in the good story, there is almost always a better–and more effective–way to provide for the reader than using back story.
+Back-story (anything that happened before story start), by its time relation to a story, affects, and often stops story-present momentum.
+The basic rule? backstory must advance front story.
+To check, always ask what a particular backstory does for the front story.
+Answers might include: it provides needed characterization, is necessary for exposition, explains motivation, it helps move the plot, it clarifies motive for plot action, and others.
+But in the good story, there is almost always a better–and more effective–way to provide for the reader than using backstory that stops story momentum.

-Another problem with back story is the awkwardness of in-scene development at a time other than story present.
-Therefore, most back story is in narrative description of the past.
-Unfortunately, excessive narrative description kills the overall effect of movement in an otherwise well-written literary story.
+Another problem with backstory is the awkwardness of in-scene development at a time other than story-present.
+Therefore, most backstory is in narrative description of the past.
+Unfortunately, excessive narrative description of past events kills the overall effect of movement in an otherwise well-written literary story.

-Dialog needs to have action.
+Dialogue needs to have action.
 This is accomplished primarily by word choice and ideation.
-It is also helpful not to have questions in dialog directly answered.
-Here are examples.
+It is also helpful not to have questions in dialogue directly answered.
+Here are examples: